What is an Afro-descendant nose?

 The nasal dorsum may be straight, but is often wide and flat.
 The columella, the part that separates the two nostrils, is usually short and has little projection due to the lesser cartilaginous support of the tip.
 The thickness of the skin covering the Afro-descendant nose is also often greater than in other types of noses, which presents an additional technical challenge in achieving a more refined appearance after surgery.
 Additionally, the alar and septal cartilages tend to be more flexible and delicate, requiring specific structural reinforcement strategies.
 The nasal bone is often shorter and wider, and the soft tissues are more abundant, factors that directly influence surgical planning.

 It is important to remember that the Afro-descendant nose is a natural and beautiful characteristic that is part of the cultural identity of many people.
-However, when there is a desire to modify the appearance for aesthetic or functional reasons, it is essential to have an experienced and specialised plastic surgeon in ethnic rhinoplasty to ensure a result that respects the patient's identity — and does not impose standards from other ethnicities.
+However, when there is a desire to modify the appearance for aesthetic or functional reasons, it is essential to have an experienced and specialised plastic surgeon in ethnic rhinoplasty so the surgical plan can respect the patient's identity — and not impose standards from other ethnicities.

 Characteristics of ethnic rhinoplasty in Brazil

-Rhinoplasty for an Afro-descendant nose is a highly specialised procedure that requires a specific approach and advanced technique.
+Rhinoplasty for an Afro-descendant nose is a highly specialised procedure that requires a specific approach and refined technique.
 The unique structure of the nose of African origin makes the surgery more complex than a conventional rhinoplasty.
-I trained in the United States specifically to offer my patients the best aesthetic and functional approach in this surgery.
-As a member of the SBCP (Brazilian Society of Plastic Surgery) and the ASPS (American Society of Plastic Surgeons), I bring an international standard of care to every procedure I perform at my clinic in Brazil.
+I trained in the United States specifically to deepen my aesthetic and functional planning for this surgery.
+As a member of the SBCP (Brazilian Society of Plastic Surgery) and the ASPS (American Society of Plastic Surgeons), I follow structured surgical planning for every procedure I perform at my clinic in Brazil.

 During rhinoplasty in an Afro-descendant nose, I work to create a stronger and more defined nasal structure — this is what we call structured rhinoplasty.
 This may involve creating nasal supports using cartilage from the patient's own body, such as the nasal septum, or cartilage from other areas, such as the ear or rib.
 The use of autologous cartilage is often necessary to define and support the nasal tip and create a more refined and stable profile in the long term.